 - Transcendence — experiencing peak states of functioning, avoiding feelings of ordinariness

 - Individuality — Feeling unique or special, avoiding conformity

-- Self-determination — experiencing freedom to act or choose, avoiding feelings of pressure or coercion
+- Self-determination — experiencing the freedom to act or choose, avoiding feelings of pressure or coercion

-- Superiority — winning status or success compared to others, avoiding unfavourable comparisons
+- Superiority — winning status or success compared to others, avoiding unfavorable comparisons

 - Resource acquisition — obtaining support and approval from others, avoiding social rejection